High Protein Sweet Potato Gratin

 • In a medium-heat skillet, saute onions until translucent.
 Add garlic and saute for another 3 - 5 minutes, stirring regularly to avoid burning.

-• Peal and thinly slice your sweet potatoes (I used a mandolin - be very careful if you do this)
+• Peal and thinly slice your sweet potatoes (I used a mandolin - be very careful if you do this).
+I shoot for 1/8" thick slices.

 • Then layer as follows: